Disability Benefits – Get Help Now!

 The information you obtain at this site is not, nor is it intended to be, legal advice.
 You should consult an attorney for advice regarding your individual situation.
 We invite you to contact us and welcome your calls, letters and electronic mail.
 Contacting us does not create an attorney-client relationship.
 Please do not send any confidential information to us until such time as an attorney-client relationship has been established.

 Disability Group, Inc. is a private law firm.
-Its principal office is in Los Angeles, California, 6033 Century Blvd.
+Its principal office is in Santa Monica, California, 604 Arizona Avenue.
 Managing partner, Ronald Miller, Esq. is admitted only in California and Michigan.
 The hiring of a lawyer is an important decision that should not be based solely upon advertisements.
 Before you decide, ask the lawyer to send you free written information about the lawyer's qualifications and experience.
 Prior results cannot and do not guarantee or predict a similar outcome with respect to any future matter, including yours, in which a lawyer or law firm may be retained.
 No representation is made that the quality of the legal services to be performed is greater than the quality of legal services performed by other lawyers.